VET315 Companion Animal and Equine Medicine

-The field includes internal medicine and surgical diseases in small animals, mainly dogs and cats, but also rabbits, rodents and cage birds that are kept as pets.
-Overview lectures on disease development, diagnosis and treatment are given.
+The field includes internal medicine and surgical diseases in small animals, mainly dogs and cats, but also rabbits, exotic, rodents and cage birds that are kept as pets.
 Students rotate at the medical and the surgical clinic at the outpatient clinic.
-Students make independent clinical examinations of patients under the supervision of a veterinarian.
+Students learn clinical examinations of patients under the supervision of a veterinarian as "fagdag".
 Instruction in clinical laboratory techniques and diagnostics is also given.
 In addition to the purely medical disciplines, an introduction to preventive health care, environmental issues, management, owners behavior and communication and ethics is also given.
 As far as is practically possible, the castration of tomcats and ovarian hysterectomy of female cats will be offered.
 Radiology teaching is an integral part of the rotation.
 Students will also have 1 evening shift or 1 daytime shift saturday/sunday per clinical week.
 This will also include red letter days, but not christmas and easter holiday.

 Recommended literature and detailed description of the course are found at the block's home area on Canvas

 Completed minimum 166,5 ECTS after third year at the program

 Blocks earlier in the program.
 At the examination in 9th semester themes from the entire veterinary curriculum may be examined.

 Clinicalrotation is mandatory.
 Weekend and night shifts are also mandatory.
 More information in separat document on Canvas.

 The student must pass each clinic period, and make sure that the documentation for the presence is completed.
 In order to pass the clinic period, the student must have been sufficiently present, as well as "kriterier for å bestå klinikken i veterinærstudiet".
 See documents in the Canvas information room.